 You can take a direct flight from Oslo’s airport to Bergen – they’re 1 hour long and there are 4 direct flights per day.
 There’s also a train you can take from Oslo, which lasts 6-6.5 hours one way.

 In Bergen, you’ll find lots of charming places to walk around, winter vistas to take in, and charming city vibes within its historical districts.
 Here are a few of the most popular things to do there:

-Are you packing your bags and singing “Do You Want to Build a Snowman” at the top of your lungs yet?
+Are you packing your bags and singing “Into the Unknown” at the top of your lungs yet?
 Which destination on this Norway winter itinerary are you DYING to do?
 Drop your comments and questions about visiting Norway in the winter in the comments below!